soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 [The Stone House](https://www.hajarpress.com/books/the-stone-house) by Yara Hawari is loosely based, from what I can tell, on Hawari’s own family's experiences.
 It is very real to life, both in its depictions of historical events and what contemporary life is like for Palestinians living under occupation.

-[Objects from April and May](https://www.hajarpress.com/books/objects-from-april-and-may) by Zena Agha is collection of poems on loss, attachment and the violence of dispossession.
+[Objects from April and May](https://www.hajarpress.com/books/objects-from-april-and-may) by Zena Agha is a collection of poems on loss, attachment and the violence of dispossession.

 [We, the Heartbroken](https://www.hajarpress.com/books/we-the-heartbroken) by Gargi Bhattacharyya is not explicitly on Palestine but is a beautiful meditation on grief and the revolutionary potential of heartbrokenness.